Contexter/Ensemble-Service/README.md

    - **Functional Prompt**:

      ```
      Generate a script named `generate_main_entry.py` that will be placed in `/service/scripts/`.
-This script creates `/service/app/main.py`.
-The script should:
+This script updates `/service/app/main.py` to:

-     - Initialize the FastAPI application.
      - Include routers from `/service/app/api/routes/`.
      - Set the custom OpenAPI schema by loading `/service/openapi3_1.yml` to ensure the application's OpenAPI schema matches the specification exactly.
-     - The script should overwrite any existing `main.py` file and confirm upon completion.
-The script should work within the Docker environment, and all paths should be explicitly defined relative to `/service`.
+     - Overwrite any existing `main.py` file and confirm upon completion.
+     - Ensure compatibility with Docker and that all paths are explicitly defined relative to `/service`.
      ```

 3. **Pydantic Models (Schemas)**